Khushipandey-456/Khushipandey-456/README.md

 - 🌱 I’m currently learning **web developement**

-- 💬 Ask me about **Hi, I'm Khushi Pandey!
-I'm a web developer with experience in building websites and web applications.
+- 💬 Ask me about **I'm a web developer with experience in building websites and web applications.
 I work with technologies like HTML, CSS, JavaScript, Node.js, and MongoDB to create responsive and dynamic websites.
 I enjoy learning new things and improving my skills to build better web solutions.
 My focus is on writing clean code and making sure websites are fast, user-friendly, and easy to use.**

 - 📫 How to reach me **kp9761560@gmail.com**